KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 For example:
 `Ministral-3-14B-Instruct-2512-Q4_K_M.gguf` + `Ministral-3-14B-Instruct-2512-BF16-mmproj.gguf`

-The loader selection is determined by the file name, the word `ministral` or `mistral` must contain in the filename.
+Rule: The loader selection is determined by the file name, the word `ministral` or `mistral` must contain in the filename.
 My parameter for `ministral`:

 ```